Tram line 2 is the cheapest and fastest way to travel to Nice Côte d’Azur Airport (NCE) from the city center, Vieux Ville, and port.

 The line splits at Grand Arénas near Saint Augustin SNCF train station, with every second tram going to CADAM Centre Administratif and the others to Nice Airport to stop directly at both Aéroport Terminal 1 and Aéroport Terminal 2.
 If on the wrong tram, get off at Grand Arénas and take the next tram 2 or tram 3 traveling to the airport.

-En route from Port Lympia to the east of Nice’s town center, tram 2 passes the important transportation hubs of Garibaldi and St Jean.
+En route from Port Lympia on the east of Nice’s town center, tram 2 passes the important transportation hubs of Garibaldi and St Jean.
 It runs through a tunnel underneath the old town and town center but emerges from the tunnel near Magnan and travels above ground, mostly along Avenue de la Californie that runs parallel to the more famous Promenade des Anglais (and the Mediterranean Sea).

 Trams operate at high frequency with four-minute intervals during peak periods.
 The flat-floor access trams have a capacity of 300 passengers per journey.